Cyprus as a Top Destination for Headquartering

 Sergey Babayan – Senior Business Consultant at Prospectacy LTD

 The list of large companies that have chosen to relocate or part of their international operations in Cyprus is not only long, it is also impressive.
 Wargaming, Amdocs, Sykes, Thomson Reuters, Nielsen, 3CX, eToro, NCR, VTTI are among the major foreign companies that have established headquarters in Cyprus in recent years.

-These companies are essentially operating in different sectors of the economy, and their presence in Cyprus has undoubtedly helped the Cypriot economy on a large scale.
+These are essentially companies operating in different sectors of the economy, whose presence in our country has undoubtedly helped the Cypriot economy the most.

 Despite the difficulties that Cyprus has experienced in the past years, it is noteworthy that it has managed to maintain its comparative advantages as a financial center, while at the same time properly taking care to move towards the development of new sectors, recognizing the great importance of attracting foreigners. investment to further the economy.
 Cyprus has a number of features that make it a competitive business hub.
 First and foremost, the country has an extensive network of ever-expanding double tax avoidance agreements, as well as an attractive tax regime.
 At the same time, it offers high quality and low cost support services,

 At the same time, the country offers high quality of life, security, mild weather conditions, attractive tax incentives for fund managers and suitably qualified human resources.
 Given these facts, it is no coincidence that leading overseas companies seeking an alternative destination with a friendly business environment have chosen Cyprus as their headquarters.
 Shipping, investment, funds, higher education and the high tech sector are the main areas attracting foreign companies.
 Particularly for companies operating in the field of technology and IT, Cyprus offers additional incentives, such as the country’s current intellectual property regime.